The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Existence of Q -factorializations and terminalizations for schemes

-\begin{corollary} Let $X$ be an integral normal Noetherian scheme that has a dualizing complex $\omega_X^\bullet$ with associated canonical divisor $K_X$.
+\begin{corollary}[cf.\ {\cite[Corollary 4.5]{Kaw88}}] Let $X$ be an integral normal excellent Noetherian scheme of equal characteristic zero that has a dualizing complex $\omega_X^\bullet$ with associated canonical divisor $K_X$.
 Let $\Delta$ an effective $\RR$-Weil divisor on $X$ such that $K_X+\Delta$ is $\RR$-Cartier and $(X,\Delta)$ is klt.
-Assume that $X$ is an excellent scheme of equal characteristic zero.
 Then, there exists a projective $\QQ$-factorialization $h\colon Z\to X$. \end{corollary} \begin{proof} Let $g\colon Y\to X$ be a log resolution constructed by blowing up regular centers, which exists by \cite[Theorem 1.1.6]{Tem18}, so $g$ is projective.
-Now take $\cE$ to be the empty set in Theorem \ref{thm:TerminalizationGeneral}.
+Now take $\mathfrak{E}$ to be the empty set in Theorem \ref{thm:TerminalizationGeneral}.
 The resulting $h\colon Z\to X$ has no exceptional divisors, and $Z$ is $\QQ$-factorial, as desired. \end{proof}